basicx-StrgV/WGet.NET/README.md

 WGet.NET is a .net library that allows you to use WinGet in your .net application.

+I created it for another project and then made a library out of it in hope it might be usefull to someone else too.<br>
+Therefore the functions are limited at the moment.<br>
+**If you tried this library, give me some feedback.
+And if you miss a feature, create an issue to let me know.**

 ## Features

 - 🔎 Search packages